21vidushi/-Flask-Note-Making/README.md

 3.Persistent Storage: Notes are stored in a SQLite database, ensuring that they are retained even after the server is restarted.

 4.Simple Interface: The user interface is clean and intuitive, providing a seamless note-taking experience.

+5. Delete Notes: Functionality of deleting the already maked notes.

+6. Implemented feature of login and logout also.